github-jimjim/Jomfish/README.md

 cargo build --release
 ```

 This step is crucial because the build scripts expect the source files to be in a folder named `src`.
-Once renamed, you can proceed with the usual build commands (e.g., using a build tool like `make`, `npm`, or your preferred compiler).

 ---

 ## Licensing and Availability

+Jomfish is licensed under MIT
 Jomfish is available for use without modification.
-Redistribution or reverse engineering is not permitted.
 The engine is provided as-is, with no guarantees or support.

 ---